Bits of Advice

 What advice would you give to a Computer Science major student that you wish you were given when you started Computer Science?

-Read Quote of Nikhil Garg's answer to What advice would you give to a Computer Science major student that you wish you were given when you started Computer Science? on Quora
+Read Quote of Nikhil Garg's answer to What advice would you give to a Computer Science major student that you wish you were given when you started Computer Science?arrow-up-right on Quoraarrow-up-right

 Last updated